 An Installation in the Lawn of the Walled Garden

 © Janet Zweig 2009

-After dark, a visitor to the garden sees the night sky twinkling from the lawn.
-In the day, 150 stone markers are hidden in the grass, each bearing the star's name and a bit of intriguing information.
+After dark, garden visitors experience the night sky twinkling from the lawn.
+During the day, 150 stone markers are hidden in the grass, each bearing the star's name and unique inscriptions.

 In addition to the artwork, the entire Walled Garden restoration has been carried out in memory of Ann Katharine Seamans.
 It gently updates the 1929 design by Vitale and Geiffert for the once-private estate of Richard Beatty Mellon in a suitable way for the public use it now receives.
 Key partners in the garden restoration include landscape architects Fred Bonci and Natalie Byrd of LaQuatra Bonci Associates, and the City of Pittsburgh.

 Want to be a part of this beautiful piece of the park?
 Click here to learn how you can sponsor a star!